top of page

 Normal 12v leisure batteries are between 85ah and 110ah.
 They weigh between 16-18kg, and the bigger 110ah is 21kg.

-So thinking about off-grid power when you have a touring caravan, the weight is critical not to eat into your MLPT "Maximum Permissible Laden Weight" this is the amount difference between your maximum towing weight and the weight of the overall caravan unladen.
+So, when you think about off-grid power when you have a touring caravan, the weight is critical not to eat into your MLPT, "Maximum Permissible Laden Weight."
+This is the difference between your maximum towing weight and the weight of the overall caravan unladen.

 This can be anything between 200kg and 250kg.
-Considering this weight includes food, clothing, carry on items such as awnings, water contains etc. so adding solar panels will add to that weight.
+Considering this weight includes food, clothing, carry-on items such as gas, awnings, water & waste containers, etc, so adding solar panels will add to that weight.

 For more serious Off-Grid camping, Lithium Batteries are the way to go.
-They are expensive, but they are coming down in price, and they have many advantages.
+They are now slightly more expensive than a Gel or AGM Battery, but they are coming down in price, and they have many advantages.

 Secondly, a lithium battery can be used until it is flat 0% and then charged again multiple times without damaging the battery.
 There are circuit boards built into the battery to prevent

 overcharging and overheating.
 They need looking after; they don't like the cold as they rely on a chemical reaction, so cold can hinder or stop them from working.
-So internal storage is essential, i.e. bedlocker.
+So internal storage is essential, i.e. bedlocker or a locker protected from the cold with insulation.
+You can purchase a heated lithium battery that can be stored in a normal outer locker.
 If you are intending to occasionally charge the batteries on mains 230v power as a backup, then you will require a specific charger capable of Lithium.
 The current chargers installed in caravans are only designed for Gel/AGM/lead Acid battery charging.

 Solar Panels and Controllers